Jacob Hoggard: Sexual assault acquittal: Kirkland Lake, 2024

-Appeals: 2024
+Appeals and parole

-On August 16, 2024, the Ontario Court of Appeal upheld Hoggard's 2022 sexual assault conviction, dismissing his appeal and confirming his five-year prison sentence.
-On receiving the decision of the Court of Appeal, Hoggard turned himself in and began to serve his sentence behind bars.
-On September 4, 2024, Hoggard filed a notice that he would apply to the Supreme Court of Canada for leave to appeal the decision of the Court of Appeal.
+On 16 August 2024, the Ontario Court of Appeal upheld Hoggard's 2022 sexual assault conviction, dismissing his appeal and confirming his five-year prison sentence.
+On receiving the decision of the Court of Appeal, Hoggard turned himself in and began to serve his sentence.
+On 4 September 2024, Hoggard filed a notice that he would apply to the Supreme Court of Canada for leave to appeal the decision of the Court of Appeal.

-On September 13, a judge of the Ontario Court of Appeal dismissed Hoggard's application for bail pending his application for leave to appeal to the Supreme Court.
-Hoggard withdrew his application for leave to appeal on October 4, 2024.
+On 13 September, a judge of the Ontario Court of Appeal dismissed Hoggard's application for bail pending his application for leave to appeal to the Supreme Court.
+Hoggard withdrew his application for leave to appeal on 4 October 2024.

+In June 2026, Hoggard was granted a six-months day parole in a halfway home.
+His release included strict conditions, such as a prohibition on contacting Baker and her family, mandatory supervision around underage females, and close monitoring of his cell phone and chat histories.